Operational Coordination Is Considered A Cross Cutting Capability

 Defining Operational Coordination: Beyond the Buzzword

 At its core, operational coordination is the synergistic orchestration of resources, processes, and people to achieve shared goals.
-It's about ensuring that everyone is on the same page, working in harmony, and contributing optimally to the overall mission.
+Still, it's about ensuring that everyone is on the same page, working in harmony, and contributing optimally to the overall mission.
 This goes beyond simple communication; it involves proactive planning, real-time adjustments, and a shared understanding of priorities.

 Why Operational Coordination is Cross-Cutting